 "But the Lord said unto Samuel, Look not on his countenance, or on the height of his stature; because I have refused him: for the Lord seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart."
 1 Samuel 16:7

 This fear of what outsiders might see, hear and think also influences who is and is not invited to speak at BYU lectures and forums.
-There is a very intense vetting process to make sure that all university wide speakers outwardly exemplify what BYU and the LDS Church stands for.
+There is a very intense vetting process to make sure that all university wide speakers outwardly exemplify what BYU and the LDS Church stand for.
 Sometimes those who are accepted (VP Dick Cheney) and those who are turned down (LDS author Laurel Thatcher Ulrich) are seemingly done with no rhyme or reason, but there is always a reason.

-When the Mormon Tabernacle Choir accepted president-elect Trump's invitation to sing at his inauguration, Mormons reacted in two very divergent ways which highlight two different views on how the Mormon Church should and will be viewed during this tumultuous time.
+When the Mormon Tabernacle Choir accepted president-elect Trump's invitation to sing at his inauguration, Mormons reacted in two very divergent ways which highlight two differing views on how the Mormon Church should and will be viewed during this tumultuous time.

 Many see the Choir's singing as a fitting continuation of singing at inaugurations for any president, Republican or Democrat, who issues an invitation.
 They see it as a great opportunity for Mormon missionary work and a way to "let our light shine."
 And they see it as a patriotic act to honor the office of President and to celebrate the United State's peaceful democratic process.
 It shows that Mormons are loyal, patriotic Americans.
 All good reasons.

 Other Mormon's see it as having a much more troubling meaning.
 They feel that the Choir's singing at the inauguration could be construed (by Muslims, Mexicans, women and even residents of Hurricane) as symbolically validating a man whose words and actions are very much at odds with Mormon ideals.
-This is not about outward policies (if he and his supporters want to build a wall then so be it, he was fairly elected on that platform) it is about inner character (bragging about his predator advances on women, his degrading comments about Mexicans, his discrediting of a US judge of Mexican ancestry, his vilification of all Muslims, his lack of business ethics (profit is all that matters), his disrespectful name calling (lyin' Ted, crooked Hillary) and on and on).
+This is not about outward policies (if he and his supporters want to build a wall then so be it, he was fairly elected on that platform), it is about inner character (bragging about his predatory advances on women, his degrading comments about Mexicans, his discrediting of a US judge of Mexican ancestry, his vilification of all Muslims, his lack of business ethics (profit is all that matters), his disrespectful name calling (lyin' Ted, crooked Hillary) and on and on).

 If BYU is so vigilant in vetting its lecturers for fear of what message it may be giving, it seems only fair to hope that similar concerns be given by the LDS Church to what message an inaugural performance might give.
 Apparently the outward appearance of patriotism was viewed as more important than the outward appearance of standing up for what is right.